 Recruiting can be broken down into several categories—like executive recruiting, which focuses on hiring the right candidates for the C-level.

-High-volume recruiting is another subtype that refers to recruiting many candidates in a short amount of time.
+High-volume recruiting, which is most often seen in frontline recruiting, is another subtype that refers to recruiting many candidates in a short amount of time.
 It’s sometimes confused with corporate recruiting, but corporate recruiting focuses less on large numbers in smaller windows and more on filling smaller numbers of specialized positions.